 Stephanie Garza, Elections Administrator, informed the Commissioners Court of the need for her to host a round table discussion on September 22, 2023, regarding election matters with a Secretary of State representative and attendees from Willacy, Cameron, Jim Hogg, Brooks, Jim Wells, Kleberg and Duval Counties along with the City of Kingsville in the District Courtroom of the Kenedy County Courthouse.

-Sarita Armstrong-HixonIsrael Vela, Jr. Stephanie Garza, Elections Administrator, is authorized to host a round table discussion on September 22, 2023, regarding elections matters with a Secretary of State representative and attendees from Willacy, Cameron, Jim Hogg, Brooks, Jim Wells, Kleberg and Duval Counties along with the City of Kingsville in the District Courtroom of the Kenedy County Courthouse.
+Commissioner Sarita Armstrong-Hixon moved and Commissioner Israel Vela, Jr. seconded the motion; the motion was unanimously passed that Stephanie Garza, Elections Administrator, is authorized to host a round table discussion on September 22, 2023, regarding elections matters with a Secretary of State representative and attendees from Willacy, Cameron, Jim Hogg, Brooks, Jim Wells, Kleberg and Duval Counties along with the City of Kingsville in the District Courtroom of the Kenedy County Courthouse.

 Discuss & Act on Approving the Training for the Election Workers on Forms and Responsibilities with a Pay Rate of $15.00 Per Hour, Not to Exceed 10 Hours of Pay.